ClassiCube/MCGalaxy-Plugins/README.md

 | **VenkSurvival** | Adds survival options such as PvP, drowning, fall damage, hunger, mining and more.
 Requires VenkLib plugin.
 Note: Extremely old.
 | **VisualBasicCompiler** | Allows compilation of plugins written in Visual Basic.
 | **XP** | Adds an XP leveling system.
+| **FormatPrefix** | Adds a prefix in front of the player indicating their current level from the XP plugin, alongside an expansible /HidePrefix command.

 #### Utilities
 These plugins are tools designed to help staff, improve server quality, and automate tasks.